2025 Legislative Agenda

 Washington patients should not be punished for needing medical care.
 Senate Bill 5480 and House Bill 1632 prohibits the inclusion of medical debt on consumer credit reports and scores.

 Update: This bill is moving!
 Senate Bill 5651 passed out of the Senate with bipartisan support and in good condition.
-Amendments were adopted, but the bll still eliminates the sunset which would have ended protections, increases garnishment exemptions, and includes an escalator clause.
-The bill has a hearing on March 26 in the House Civil Rights & Judiciary Committee.
+Amendments were adopted, but the bill still eliminates the sunset, which would have ended protections, increases garnishment exemptions, and includes an escalator clause.
+The bill was passed out of the House Civil Rights & Judiciary Committee on March 26 and was placed on second reading in the House Rules Committee.
+It should be coming up for a vote soon.

 Medical debt should not bankrupt Washington families.
 Senate Bill 5651 protects low-income families from poverty by ensuring a basic amount of family savings is protected from wage garnishment.
 This bill was originally titled, Increasing the amount exempt from garnishment in nonbankruptcy cases.